 Ningde Fujian, China Travel Guide

 This airport serves as the main gateway for Ningde.
 It is about 1.5-2 hours drive south of Ningde and is the largest airport in Fujian Province.
-FOC principally provides for major Chinese carriers like China Eastern, China Southern, Air China, and Xiamen Airlines with numerous domestic routes.
+FOC principally provides for major Chinese airlines like China Eastern, China Southern, Air China, and Xiamen Airlines with numerous domestic routes.
 International companies like Cathay Pacific, Scoot, Malaysia Airlines, and Bangkok Airways offer regional international flights.

 Flight prices increase significantly during Chinese federal holidays (e.g., Chinese New Year, National Day Golden Week) and high summer travel season (July-August).
 Book well in advance for these periods.
 Off-season, specifically winter (excluding Chinese New Year), generally delivers reduced prices.